trinker/textreadr/README.md

 The `read_document` is a generic wrapper for `read_docx`, `read_doc`,
 and `read_pdf` that detects the file extension and chooses the correct reader.
-For most tasks that require reading a .docx, .doc, or .pdf file this is the go to function to get the job done.
-Below I demonstrate reading a .docx, .doc, and .pdf file with `read_document`.
+For most tasks that require reading a .docx, .doc, .pdf, or .txt file this is the go to function to get the job done.
+Below I demonstrate reading each of these four file formats with `read_document`.

     docx_doc %>%
         read_document() %>%